 Pack light for your own convenience but don’t worry, even if you ran out of clothes, as Kuala Lumpur is also known as a good shopping destination and everything is a lot cheaper than in Singapore.
 Bringing Light Clothing will also help you avoid excess baggage in case you decide to have a shopping spree.

 Just like in the Philippines, the climate in Malaysia is also tropical.
 Bring appropriate clothes depending on the season.
 Daily average temperature range from 73°F to 90°F (22°C-32°C).
 Temperatures in the hill resorts like Genting Highlands and Cameron Highlands get a little cooler, averaging 67°F (21°C) during the day and 50°F (10°C) at night.
 It is normally rainy during the months of March and April and October through December, so you may opt to bring light jackets and an umbrella.

 Voltage is 220 – 240 volts AC at 50 cycles per second.
 Standard 3-pin square plugs and sockets (British plug) are required.
 Some hotels have available sockets for rent but just bring one just to be safe.

 • Police/Ambulance – 999

 • Civil Defence – 991

 The country code for Malaysia is 60

 Airphil Express now flies to Kuala Lumpur from Manila (vice versa) 3x weekly.
-For bookings, inquiries and to know more about the latest Airphil Express airline ticket promotions, you can visit www.airphilexpress.com.
-Follow Airphil Express on Twitter – www.twitter.com/airphilexpress and like them on Facebook www.facebook.com/airphilexpressph.
+For bookings, inquiries, and more about the latest Airphil Express airline ticket promotions, you can visit www.airphilexpress.com.
+Follow Airphil Express on Twitter – www.twitter.com/airphilexpress and like them on Facebook at www.facebook.com/airphilexpressph.